 - Discuss advice given to the Minister Cabinet, or the chain of command.

-In order to submit articles, graphics, photographs or video clips, by email to firstname.lastname@example.org or to our You Tube Channel, http://www.youtube.com/user/ASoldiersStory it is not necessary to register at this site.
-It is necessary, however, to identify yourself in your correspondence so that, as required, we can validate your submission for inclusion in the final publication.
-Validation is essential to ensure content integrity of the final publication.
-If a submission cannot be validated, (and we will work with folks who encounter difficulty having legitimate submissions validated) then it cannot be included.
+In order to submit large files such as graphics, photographs or video clips, email for more information.
+Videos can be uploaded to our You Tube Channel.
+It is necessary, however, to identify yourself in your correspondence so that, as required, we can validate your submission.
+Validation is essential to ensure content integrity.
+If a submission cannot be validated, (and we will work with folks who encounter difficulty having legitimate submissions validated) then it cannot be posted.

 There is no need to register at this site to send in a submission.
 Unfortunately a great many folks with no interest in or association with the project seem to want to register at the site.
 A kind of spam I suppose.